-Castles refer to fortified buildings which were constructed during the medieval ages by the English nobility.
+English Castles are fortified buildings that were constructed during the medieval period by the English nobility.

 Different lords all over England constructed castles of various structures, many of which are extant to this day although they have been modified over the centuries.